FOR UNDISCOVERED COUNTRY AND ALL DARK PLACES

 • Only use a high quality charger designed specifically for lithium ion cells.
 It is recommended to charge cells at a 500mA rate to 4.1V, on a charger with a voltage readout.

-• Always follow all local regulations for proper disposal of lithium ion cells.
+• Always follow all local regulations for proper disposal of lithium-ion cells.

 For more information on Lithium Ion cells, please visit Battery University.

 The MPC-CR2L Power Cell is a lithium primary cell.
-It is not rechargeable, and as with common batteries, should be disposed of properly with a local battery recycler when charge is depleted.
+It is not rechargeable, and as with all batteries, should be disposed of properly with a local battery recycler when charge is depleted.
 Do not short circuit the terminals, disassemble, tamper with, or expose the Power Cell to high heat.